TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    .. method:: get_request()

-      Must accept a request from the socket, and return a 2-tuple containing the *new* socket object to be used to communicate with the client, and the client's address.
+      Must accept a request kutoka the socket, and return a 2-tuple containing the *new* socket object to be used to communicate with the client, and the client's address.